 A HEPA air filtration system would be a smart addition to your family’s coronavirus safety precautions, especially for those stuck indoors for long periods of time.

 Also, if you have a family member with COVID-19, or a healthcare worker self-quarantining for the family’s safety, using an air purifier in the quarantine room could help protect the rest of the family.

 Austin Air uses four stage filtration which includes HEGA Carbon Cloth and a full 60 square feet of HEPA material in its Allergy Machine HM405 and Bedroom Machine HM402.

 The HEPA material delivers comprehensive particulate removal, while the HEGA cloth removes volatile organic compounds (VOCs) and offers protection against viruses.
 The HEPA media in Austin Air filters is true medical grade with the highest Minimum Efficiency Reporting Value available (MERV-17).

-The HealthMate HM400 and HealthMate Plus HM450 also feature 60 square feet of HEPA media and packed beds of granular carbon (15 lbs.) found in the cabin filters of the NASA spacecraft.
-The HEPA filters used in all Austin filters is true medical-grade HEPA with a MERV rating of MERV-17; the highest available.
+The HealthMate HM400 and HealthMate Plus HM450 also feature 60 square feet of HEPA media and packed beds of granular carbon (15 pounds), both of which are used in the cabin filtration systems of NASA spacecraft.

 Submicron and Nanoparticulate Matter Removal by HEPA-Rated Media Filters and Packed Beds of Granular Materials.
 Accessed April 1, 2020.
 Available at: https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/20170005166.pdf